From volcano hikes to colonial landmarks, coffee tours to cultural experiences—your complete guide to Antigua's best attractions

 Why visit: The ornate facade is a masterpiece of colonial baroque architecture.
 Inside, you'll find a peaceful courtyard and the largest fountain in Central America.
 The church is particularly photogenic in morning light.

-The partially destroyed cathedral on the east side of Central Park tells the story of Antigua's earthquake history.
+The partially destroyed cathedral on the east side of Central Park is one of Antigua's most atmospheric attractions.
 Originally built in 1545 and destroyed multiple times, the ruins now offer a haunting glimpse into colonial grandeur with crumbling arches, exposed crypts, and weathered stone columns.

 Why visit: It's a powerful reminder of nature's force and colonial ambition.
 The ruins are atmospheric and photogenic, especially the underground crypts.
-The small entrance fee supports preservation efforts.
+It's less crowded than other attractions.

 This 18th-century convent is one of Antigua's best-preserved colonial buildings.
 The unique circular tower with 18 cells arranged around a central patio showcases innovative colonial architecture.
 The convent operated for only 28 years before the 1773 earthquake forced its abandonment.